tracetronic/ecu.test-diff/README.md

 ### Documentation

-A detailed documentation on features, build and development setup can be found inside [docs folder](./docs/DeveloperGuide.md).
+For detailed documentation on features, build and development setup, see the [DeveloperGuide](./docs/DeveloperGuide.md).

 ### Contribution